tstana/xlcal-shutter-motor-control/README.md

 control driver, here is the process to to confirm that the "enable position correction" command does not work:

-13. Set the EZStepper in the position correction mode by issuing the `n8` command:
+14. Set the EZStepper in the position correction mode by issuing the `n8` command:

     ```/1n8R<CR>```

-14. Now, in theory, the motor should turn itself back to
+15. Now, in theory, the motor should turn itself back to
     the motor encoder position it was previously at, so
     let's set its zero position, whatever it is:

     ```/1z0R<CR>```

-15. Move it 90 degrees positive:
+16. Move it 90 degrees positive:

     ```/1P400R<CR>```

-16. Now, _manually_ shove the shutter and observe the
+17. Now, _manually_ move the shutter and observe the
     motor control... not doing anything.
 Were the
     position correction mode to work, the motor should
     have been moved until the motor controller reads the